Architecture

 Single Process All components in one binary Development, low-volume production

-Role-Based Separate processes for ingestion, workers, control API Horizontal scaling, isolation
+Role-Based Separate processes per component Horizontal scaling, isolation

 • ACID transactions for state consistency